 I have had many issues with hormones imbalances so I have written a blog post on how a hormone imbalance can cause weight gain if you want to have a read to find out more.

-Again, eating a healthy diet will not cure cellulite.
+Eating a healthy diet will not completely cure cellulite.
 But it may help prevent it, and improve the appearance.

 Eating lots of fruit and vegetables and natural, high fiber foods will help you lose weight (or maintain a healthy weight), reduce inflammation and keep your connective tissues strong.